-If the worker is engaged through a limited company and on the payroll of that company, the worker must provide evidence that all of the money paid by the employer is being received with PAYE/NICs deducted at source; or where all the income is not being withdrawn from their payroll under PAYE the worker must be able to show that their service company is at low risk of IR35 or that they are operating the contract within scope of IR35.
+If the worker is engaged through a limited company and on the payroll of that company, the worker must provide evidence that all of the money paid by the employer is being received with PAYE/NICs deducted at source; where all the income is not being withdrawn from their payroll under PAYE, the worker must be able to show that their service company is at low risk of IR35 or that they’re operating the contract within scope of IR35.

 So, how do you decide what method or vehicle you wish to operate under as a Locum?

 You must provide a service directly to the client and not through a third-party.
 You own the business yourself and take all the decisions, responsibilities, profits and losses.
 You must register as self-employed with the HMRC but do not have the administration or legal responsibilities of a limited company (described below).

 You need to do an annual Self Assessment and can offset certain business expenses and losses against this.
 You cannot work through an agency, and this isn’t as tax-efficient an option as working through a limited company.

 For most long-term Contractors, forming a limited company is the most tax efficient way of working if you’re outside of IR35 legislation and you’re a high earner.
 While it can involve a significant initial investment in time, there are potential benefits.

 As a Director of a limited company, you will have complete control over the day-to-day affairs of your business, but you also have legal responsibilities.
 You will need to complete annual company accounts, as well as your own Self Assessment.
 You can offset the cost of business expenses and losses against your tax liabilities, further lowering your annual tax bill.
 You can control how you combine salary and dividends to pay yourself (as long as you are outside IR35).